-On October 4th, the JPS Parent Teacher Student Organization (PTSO) collaborated with Middlesex County College (MCC) to put together an energetic Garba Night Festival filled with the rich cultural heritage of the Indian community.
-Starting at 8 pm all the way to 1 am, students, families, and community members joined together for a night packed with traditional music and dance.
+On October 4, the JPS Parent Teacher Student Organization (PTSO) collaborated with Middlesex County College (MCC) to put together an energetic Garba Night Festival filled with the rich cultural heritage of the Indian community.
+Lasting from 8 PM all the way to 1 AM, students, families, and community members joined together for a night packed with traditional music and dance.
 This lively event was held at the local county’s college, which was spacious and adorned with vivid-colored decorations, setting the stage for an evening of music, dance, and unity.

 Garba, a native folk dance from Gujarat, India, symbolizes joy and community.
 The dance is performed to pay respect to all nine forms of the mother goddess Durga, in Hinduism, during the nine nights of Navratri.
 It is a ceremonial dance that represents the cycle of life and death, in which dancers form circles around an image or picture of the goddess while performing this dance.
 To many JPS students who attended the Garba night, it wasn’t about dancing; culture was being celebrated and a community was able to come together.